TezosRio/taps/README.md

    - DON'T install Apache connector.
 We will use Lucee only for localhost (not Internet).
    - After Lucee installation, test it in browser with: http://127.0.0.1:8888/

+   You can start/stop Lucee Application Server with:

+       sudo /opt/lucee/lucee_ctl [start] [stop]

 4) Install H2 Database.
    - Copy the downloaded file /home/[user]/downloads/org.h2-1.3.172.lex to folder /opt/lucee/tomcat/lucee-server/deploy/
    - Wait a minute.
 Lucee detects the extension and installs it automatically.
 That's it!